FrezsSec/SOC-Automation-Environment-Setup-with-Wazuh-TheHive-and-Shuffle/README.md

 In this section, we will cover the installation steps for each component of our SOC automation setup.

-## 1. Installing Windows 10 with Sysmon
+## 1. Creating a Windows 10 Virtual Machine

 ### Prerequisites
 - VirtualBox